autowarefoundation/autoware-documentation/docs/how-to-guides/add-a-custom-ros-message.md

 ## Overview

-During the Autoware development, you will probably need to define your own messages, please read the following instructions before add a custom message.
+During the Autoware development, you will probably need to define your own messages.
+Read the following instructions before adding a custom message.

-1. Message in [autoware_msgs](https://github.com/autowarefoundation/autoware_msgs) will define `Core` interface for module
+1. Message in [autoware_msgs](https://github.com/autowarefoundation/autoware_msgs) define interfaces of `Autoware Core`.

-   - key messages defined under `Design/Interface` section
+   - If a contributor wishes to make changes or add new messages to `autoware_msgs`, they should first create a new discussion post under the [Design category](https://github.com/orgs/autowarefoundation/discussions/categories/design).

-   - If a contributor wishes to make changes or add new message for `core` interface, they should create a new discussion post under `design` category.
+2. Any other minor or proposal messages used for internal communication within a component(such as planning) should be defined in another repository.

-2. Any other "minor" message used for internal communication within module(e.g., planning) should be defined in another repository(e.g., under autoware.universe repository or contributor's own repository)
+   - [tier4_autoware_msgs](https://github.com/tier4/tier4_autoware_msgs) is an example of that.

-The following is a simple tutorial of adding a `autoware_msgs` to Autoware, for the general ROS2 tutorial see [Create custom msg and srv files](http://docs.ros.org/en/galactic/Tutorials/Beginner-Client-Libraries/Custom-ROS2-Interfaces.html).
+The following is a simple tutorial of adding a message package to `autoware_msgs`.
+For the general ROS2 tutorial, see [Create custom msg and srv files](http://docs.ros.org/en/galactic/Tutorials/Beginner-Client-Libraries/Custom-ROS2-Interfaces.html).

 ## How to create custom message

 Make sure you are in the Autoware workspace, and then run the following command to create a new package.
-For example we create a package to define sensor messages.
+As an example, let's create a package to define sensor messages.

 1. Create a package